 What if I Don’t Answer a Trademark Opposition?

-If you choose not to answer a trademark opposition, or you inadvertently miss the deadline for filing the answer, the TTAB will issue a notice of default.
+If you choose not to answer a trademark opposition, or you inadvertently miss the deadline for filing the answer, the TTAB will issue a Notice of Default.
 You’ll then have 30 days in which to show cause as to why the TTAB shouldn’t enter judgment against you.
-If you don’t file a response to the notice of default, the TTAB will sustain the notice of opposition and your trademark application will go abandoned.
+If you don’t file a response to the Notice of Default, the TTAB will sustain the notice of opposition and your trademark application will go abandoned.

 What Must the Answer Include?

 When you answer a trademark opposition, it goes without saying that you need to comply with all legal and procedural requirements.
-I strongly recommend reviewing Section 300 of the Trademark Trail and Appeal Board Manual of Procedure (TBMP) to familiarize yourself with the relevant rules.
+I strongly recommend reviewing Section 300 of the Trademark Trial and Appeal Board Manual of Procedure (TBMP) to familiarize yourself with the relevant rules.
 Having said that, an answer primarily consists of numbered paragraphs that correspond with the numbered paragraphs in the notice of opposition.
 In each paragraph of the answer, you should simply admit or deny the allegations set forth in the corresponding paragraph of the notice of opposition.
 Essentially, the answer should mirror the notice of opposition as closely as possible.

 The answer may also include what are called “affirmative defenses.”
 These are legal defenses you may have which, if proved at trial, would negate or defeat the opposer’s notice of opposition.
 In addition, the answer may include a counterclaim for cancellation of any trademark registrations owned by the opposer that it’s relying on as a basis for opposing your trademark application.
 Please note that filing a counterclaim for cancellation will require that you meet all pleading requirements set forth in Section 300 of the TBMP.
 A counterclaim for cancellation will also necessitate payment of a filing fee.